Hellenistic armies: Cataphracts

 Cataphracts were heavily armed and armoured cavalrymen.
 The Cataphract (Kataphraktoi) were first introduced into the Hellenistic military tradition with the Seleucid Antiochus III the Great's anabasis in the east from 212-205 BC.
 With his campaigns in Parthia and Bactria, he came into contact with Cataphracts and copied them.
 Most of the Seleucid heavy cavalry after this period were armed in this manner, despite keeping their original unit names.
 The Cataphract generally only served in the eastern Hellenistic armies.

 Both man and horse were entirely encased in armour—in the form of scale or banded segments sewn onto a fabric.
 Riders' faces were covered in seamless metal helmets.
 The weight carried by the horse was excessive, and prolonged charges were out of the question.
 Instead, cataphracts trotted to within a reasonable distance before charging, exerting energy only during the decisive engagement.
 Once in combat, the cataphract and his steed enjoyed superb protection from attacks thanks to their armour.
 However, stamina, endurance and heat were always concerns in extended combat.

 The standard cataphract weapon was a xyston-like spear.
 For close-quarter combat, a mace or sword was made available as a secondary weapon.
 The mace and cataphract ideas were combined into the Sassanid-introduced and Roman-named Clibanarii, who were armoured, both man and beast, in chainmail, and armed with a mace.

 Besides the Seleucids it is possible that also the Kingdom of Pergamon adopted some cataphracts.
 Pergamese reliefs show cavalry similarly armed and equipped as Seleucid cataphracts, indicating an adoption.
-Yet these where probably equipped from trophies taken from the Seleucids, which would suggest limited numbers.
+Yet these were probably equipped from trophies taken from the Seleucids, which would suggest limited numbers.